-Category Charge Demand Single LV Service Demand Connection A £0 2 to 4 services single phase LV, no extension to LV network B £0 1-4 Premises, single phase LV, extension to the LV network C required £0 1 three phase LV service with whole current metering to a single Premises D £0 Other LV connection(s) with a load up to 100kVA £0 Other LV connection(s) with a total load greater than 100 kVA and up to 250kVA not covered by the above £0 Connection greater than 250kVA and up to 1MVA at LV £0 Connection up to 250kVA at HV £0 Connection greater than 250kVA and up to 1MVA at HV £0 Connection greater than 1MVA and up to 3MVA at HV £0 Connection greater than 3MVA and up to 10MVA at HV £0 Connection greater than 3MVA and up to 10MVA at EHV £0 Connection greater than 10MVA and up to 50MVA £0 Connection greater than 50MVA £0
+Category Charge Demand Single LV Service Demand Connection ^A £0 2 to 4 services single phase LV, no extension to LV network ^B £0 1-4 Premises, single phase LV, extension to the LV network ^C required £0 1 three phase LV service with whole current metering to a single Premises ^D £0 Other LV connection(s) with a load up to 100kVA £0 Other LV connection(s) with a total load greater than 100 kVA and up to 250kVA not covered by the above £0 Connection greater than 250kVA and up to 1MVA at LV £0 Connection up to 250kVA at HV £0 Connection greater than 250kVA and up to 1MVA at HV £0 Connection greater than 1MVA and up to 3MVA at HV £0 Connection greater than 3MVA and up to 10MVA at HV £0 Connection up to 10MVA at EHV and at 132kV £0 Connection greater than 10MVA and up to 50MVA £0 Connection greater than 50MVA £0

-Generation Connection of a single Small Scale Embedded Generator £0 Connection of other generation at LV up to 20kVA not covered by the above £0 Connection of other generation at LV greater than 20kVA and up to 50kVA £0 Connection of other generation at LV greater than 50kVA £0 Connection of generation at HV up to 250kVA £0 Connection of generation at HV greater than 250kVA and up to 1MVA £0 Connection of generation at HV greater than 1MVA £0 Connection of generation at EHV up to 10MVA £0 Connection of generation at EHV greater than 10MVA £0 Connection of generation greater than 50MVA £0 A Refer to 7.66 above for detailed definition.
-B Refer to 7.66 above, Small Project Demand Connection (a) for detailed definition.
+Generation Connection of a single Small Scale Embedded Generator £0 Connection of other generation up to 20kVA not covered by the above at LV £0 Connection of other generation greater than 20kVA and up to 50kVA at LV £0 Connection of other generation greater than 50kVA at LV £0 Connection of generation up to 250kVA at HV £0 Connection of generation greater than 250kVA and up to 1MVA at HV £0 Connection of generation greater than 1MVA at HV £0 Connection of generation up to 10MVA at EHV and at 132kV £0 Connection of generation greater than 10MVA and up to 50MVA at EHV and at 132KV £0 Connection of generation greater than 50MVA £0 A Refer to 7.6 above for detailed definition.
+B Refer to 7.6 above, Small Project Demand Connection (a) for detailed definition.
 C Refer to 7.6 above, Small Project Demand Connection (b) for detailed definition.
 D Refer to 7.6 above, Small Project Demand Connection (c) for detailed definition.

-Note 1: "LV", "HV", or "EHV" in the table above denotes the highest voltage of assets installed including any associated Reinforcement or diversionary works.
-Note 2: "Small Scale Embedded Generator" as defined in 2.30
+Note 1: "LV", "HV", or "EHV" in the table above denotes the highest voltage of assets installed including any associated Rein forcement or diversionary works.
+Note 2: "Small Scale Embedded Generator" as defined in 2.31